 Chikungunya Vaccines

-Chikungunya vaccines have been commercially available in the United States since 2023 and in Europe since 2024 and are approved in various countries as of May 1, 2025.
+Chikungunya vaccines have been commercially available since 2023 and are approved in various countries, including the United States, as of December 2025.
 Like many vaccines, Chikungunya virus (CHIKV) vaccine technologies, such as live-attenuated virus vaccines, inactivated viral vaccines, recombinant viral vaccines, chimeric alphavirus candidates, DNA vaccines, and virus-like particles, focus on optimizing the balance between efficacy, immunogenicity, and safety, according to the World Health Organization (WHO).

 VIMKUNYA® is a virus-like particle vaccine produced by Bavarian Nordic A/S. It was approved in the U.S. and Europe in 2025.
-It became commercially available in March 2025.
+It became commercially available at travel clinics and pharmacies in March 2025.

 Chikungunya Vaccine Candidates 2025